enthought/traits/_sources/traits_user_manual/defining.txt

     # this.py --- Example of This predefined trait

-    from enthought.traits.api import HasTraits, This
+    from traits.api import HasTraits, This

     class Employee(HasTraits):
         manager = This